hande-qmc/hande/documentation/users_guide/hubbard.rst

 chosen system.
 If no calculation type is given, then only the calculation initialisation (mainly the enumeration of the basis) is performed.

+Note that multiple calculations can be specified within a single input, but are performed in a set order.
+Specifying **fciqmc** and **ifciqmc** is unlikely to work though!

 **exact**
     Perform a full diagonalisation of the Hamiltonian matrix.
 **fci**